I am going to give some really blunt but honest advice to this reader who is thinking of separating and who sent this email:

 But, I have to wonder what the heck happened to her self-esteem.
 Did that go out the window one day?
 I’m not judging.
 Trust me.
 Mine did when I was married and a stay-at-home mom.
 I didn’t believe I could ever handle having a job again.
 Like this woman, I tried a few things and they didn’t work out.
 But eventually, I found the right job, the right mix of working for other companies and working for myself, and my professional life has never felt better.

-So, what I want to say to this woman is, your problems are easily fixable: GET A JOB.
-The bottom line is, you have to become financial independent and self-sufficient in that regard.
-Once that happens, you will be able to make much better decisions on your personal life and what is best for you, your husband and your kids.
+So, what I want to say to this woman is, your problems are easily fixable: GET A JOB and go back to work.
+The bottom line is, you have to become financially independent and self-sufficient in that regard.
+Once that happens, you will be able to make much better decisions on your personal life and what is best for you, your husband and your children.

 I’m not telling you to leave him.
 But I am telling you that if your professional life becomes stable, you then have more options.
 You can really decide what you want because you will have financial independence and being insecure and afraid about money won’t be clouding your judgment.
 Then, you can tell him to hit the road or give things another try.